Biden says social media misinformation on Covid 'killing people' - RFI

 Washington (AFP)

-President Joe Biden said Friday that social media disinformation about Covid-19 and vaccinations is "killing people."
+President Joe Biden said Friday that social media misinformation about Covid-19 and vaccinations is "killing people" and the White House said Facebook needs to clean up its act.

 "They're killing people.
 The only pandemic we have is among the unvaccinated.
-And they're killing people," he told reporters at the White House as he left for a weekend at the presidential retreat in Camp David.
+And they're killing people," Biden told reporters at the White House, as he left for a weekend at the presidential retreat in Camp David.

-The White House is turning up the pressure on social media companies, especially Facebook, to weed out what officials say is widely spread disinformation on coronavirus vaccinations.
+The White House is turning up the pressure on social media companies to weed out what officials say is widely spread misinformation on coronavirus vaccinations.

 According to US health officials, a current spike in Covid-19 deaths and illnesses around the country is almost exclusively hitting people who remain unvaccinated.